C4dynamics/C4dynamics/README.md

 ## Example 1 - Objects Detection and Tracking
-1. link: examples\cars_tracker.ipynb
-2. description: detecing objects with yolov3 model, extracting the objects position, updating them and predicting them with kalman filter with linear dynamics, associating between tracks with scikit learn k-neighbors.
-3. each track is a c4d datapoint, the update and prediction performed with the internal c4d kalman.
-4. gif of tanks.

 1. https://github.com/C4dynamics/C4dynamics/blob/main/examples/detect_track.ipynb
 2. Detecting objects using the YOLOv3 model, updating and predicting their trajectories with the Kalman filter employing linear dynamics.
 Association between tracks is performed using scikit-learn's k-neighbors.
 3. Each track is represented as a C4dynamics-datapoint, and the update and prediction are executed with the internal C4dynamics-Kalman-filter.